 How Do You Take Lemon Balm

-This is as easy as having a cup of Lemon Balm tea 1 – 2 hours before bedtime (not too late though or you might be up peeing a bit).
+This is as easy as having a cup of Lemon Balm tea 1/2 – 1 hour before bedtime this gives the lemon balm time to start working right when you go to bed (not too late though or you might be up peeing a bit).

 We always have a couple of stashes of lemon balm tied up to dry ready for making into a tea.
-I have used fresh lemon balm, but this uses at least twice as much.
+I have used fresh lemon balm, but this uses aroundt twice as much as the dried lemon balm herb.

 How to Make Lemon Balm Tea